 Endometriosis is more common in women of reproductive age.
 Other things that may raise the risk are:

 Some people do not have problems.
 Others may have mild to severe problems, such as:

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and past health.
 A pelvic exam will be done.
-These are best done early in the menstrual period.

-There are no current guidelines to prevent endometriosis.
+There are no steps to prevent endometriosis.

 The American College of Obstetricians and Gynecologists

 The Society of Obstetricians and Gynaecologists of Canada

 American College of Obstetricians and Gynecologists (ACOG).
 Practice bulletin no. 114: management of endometriosis.
 Obstet Gynecol.
 2010 Jul;116(1):223-36, reaffirmed 2018.